Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 Living Better

-The window upgrade not only complemented the historical period of the home’s structure to define the look, it also eliminated the drafts and performance issues she was experiencing from the old windows that came with the home -- a good reminder that old-school charm does not need to be accompanied by old-school discomfort.
+The window upgrade not only complemented the historical period of the home's structure to define the look, it also eliminated the drafts and performance issues she was experiencing from the original windows—a good reminder that rustic charm does not mean sacrificing modern comforts.

 When Galvan and her family first moved in, nearly every window was either non-functional or “screeched so loudly you didn’t want to open them.”
-The windows were drafty and not well-insulated, making for not only chilly interiors but noisy ones.
-Since the renovation, Galvan said their house is noticeably quieter, and they can more easily maintain the temperature.
+They were drafty and lacked proper insulation, making the home feel chilly and noisy.
+Since the renovation, Galvan says the house is noticeably quieter, and they can more easily maintain the temperature.

 Upstairs, the designer chose double-hung windows from Renewal by Andersen.
-“I love double-hung windows for their ventilation capabilities,” Galvan said.
-She feels confident opening the upper sash (glass panel) in son Cope’s room knowing the airflow is healthy, and he can’t reach the opening.
+“I love double-hung windows for their ventilation capabilities,” Galvan says.
+She feels confident opening the upper sash (glass panel) in son Cope’s room knowing fresh air can flow through, and he can’t reach the opening.

 But the biggest selling point for the designer: double-hung windows are easier to clean from all stories (an important factor for someone who washes their windows once a month).
 “With the release of two clips, I just tip the windows inward and easily clean them from inside the comfort of my home.”